Creating and Editing Wagtail Components

 Note

-Please be sure that you actually need new Less before creating it.
+Please be sure that you actually need new SCSS before creating it.
 We have a wide array of styles already available in the Design System components and here in consumerfinance.gov, some of which could perhaps be combined to achieve your desired result.
 Also be sure that new component designs have gone through our internal approval process before adding them to the project.

 If you're working on a general-purpose atomic component for site-wide use, this file should live in cfgov/unprocessed/css/<atoms|molecules|organisms>/.
 (Choose the deepest folder according to the atomic rank of the component.)
-Continuing the RelatedContent example, if it needed its own styles, it would live at cfgov/unprocessed/css/molecules/related-content.less.
+Continuing the RelatedContent example, if it needed its own styles, it would live at cfgov/unprocessed/css/molecules/related-content.scss.

-Because consumerfinance.gov uses main.less to build a single CSS file for almost the entire project, it is not necessary to tell the Python model anything about a component-specific stylesheet (for general-purpose, site-wide components).
+Because consumerfinance.gov uses main.scss to build a single CSS file for almost the entire project, it is not necessary to tell the Python model anything about a component-specific stylesheet (for general-purpose, site-wide components).
 That is not the case with JavaScript, as we will see in the next section.

 Note